-This is the second in a series of five blogs about staying safe during your summer travels and road trips.
-Read the other posts here: Part 1 Part 2, Part 3, Part 4, Part 5.
+This is the third in a series of five blogs about staying safe during your summer travels and road trips.
+Read the other posts here: Part 1, Part 2, Part 3, Part 4, Part 5.

-There are several steps drivers can take this summer to avoid a distracted driving crash:
+There are several steps you can take to avoid fatigued driving:

 • Get a good night's rest.
 Experts at the National Sleep Foundation recommend seven to nine hours of sleep per night for adults and between eight and nine hours for teenagers.

 • Plan to drive long trips with a companion.